fefogaca/mediagrab/README.md

 - **Admin Panel**: Complete interface to manage users, API keys, settings, and statistics
 - **User Dashboard**: Personalized area for each user to manage their API keys and downloads
 - **API Key Management**: Robust system with usage limits and access control
-- **Payment Integration**: Stripe integrated for subscription plans (Developer, Startup, Enterprise)
+- **Payment Integration**: Stripe integrated for subscription plans (Developer, Startup, Enterprise) - Configurable via admin panel
-- **Email Service**: SendGrid integration for transactional emails
+- **Email Service**: SendGrid integration for transactional emails - Configurable via admin panel
+- **OAuth Integration**: Google and GitHub OAuth login - Configurable via admin panel
 - **Modern Database**: PostgreSQL via Supabase with Prisma ORM
 - **Docker Ready**: Quick and easy deployment with Docker and Docker Compose
+- **Admin Panel Configuration**: All integrations (Stripe, SendGrid, OAuth) can be configured through the admin panel without editing `.env` files

 The application is built with Next.js 16, React 19, TypeScript, and uses Supabase as a managed PostgreSQL database.